British Columbia is home to many innovative, world-class companies.

 Nechako

-The second-largest region in the province by land area, Nechako is also the least populated.
-It is an area of vast and remote wilderness that includes mountains, glaciers, valleys, and plateaus.
-Natural resources, particularly mining and forestry, have played a critical role in the area’s economy and development.
+The second largest region in the province by land area, Nechako is also the least populated.
+It is an area of vast and remote wilderness.
+Natural resources, particularly mining and forestry, have a critical role in the area’s economy and development.
 Many companies are actively exploring for minerals in the area.

 • Population: 40,400